aleon1220/powershell_vagrant_install/README.md

 # powershell_vagrant_install
-Powershell script to quickly install Vagrant on Windows 7 Service Pack 1 or Windows 10
+Powershell script to quickly install Vagrant, Oracle Virtualbox and Cygwin on Windows 7 Service Pack 1 or Windows 10